Subscribe

 • Not all blisters require a trip to the vet — If you see redness, swelling, or a blister that won’t heal, it’s best to seek medical attention.

-👉 On a dog’s paws, blisters may look like this
+👉 On a dog’s paws, blisters may look like this.

 1. Burns from hot pavement

 Walking your dog on hot pavement can cause blisters and burns on their paw pads.
 Use extreme caution when walking your dog on very hot days.
-If the sidewalk or pavement feels too hot for your bare foot or the back of your hand, it may be too hot for your dog to walk on comfortably.
+If the sidewalk or pavement feels too hot for your bare foot or the back of your hand, it may be too hot for your dog to walk comfortably.

 2. Walking on rough terrain